-I’ve meet a lot of people who regret waiting too long to apply for disability.
-I am yet to meet a single person who regrets applying too early.
+We hear from a lot of readers people who regret waiting too long to apply for disability.
+We are yet to hear from a single person who regrets applying too early.

-I’ve noticed an interesting trend with friends with ME/CFS, Lyme, and Toxic Mold exposure.
-People with these conditions seem to wait much longer to apply for disability.
+There seems to be an interesting trend among people with ME, CFS, Lyme, and Toxic Mold exposure.
+It seems like people with these conditions wait much longer to apply for disability.

-I would guess this is partly because it takes many people longer to get a diagnosis, and partly because many people experience not being believed, and partly because of the this-is-not-really-happening-to-me phenomenon.
+Perhaps this is because it takes many people longer to get a diagnosis, and partly because many people experience not being believed, or perhaps it is because of the this-is-not-really-happening-to-me phenomenon.

-Whatever the reason, a lot of people I have met do wait too long and wind up in bad situations — losing healthcare, housing, marriages, caretakers — or completely missing their “window of opportunity” to apply.
+Whatever the reason, a lot of people wait too long and wind up in bad situations — losing healthcare, housing, marriages, caretakers — or completely missing their “window of opportunity” to apply.

-Many people do not realize: Disability is based on work credits, and these credits do expire.
-If you wait too long, in some circumstances, you may not be able to apply at all.
+Most people don’t realize that Social Security disability is based on work credits, and these credits do expire.
+If you stop working and then wait too long to apply, in some circumstances, you may not be able to apply at all.

-Sadly, I cannot go back in time and tell people to do it differently.
-All I can do is tell you right now: Now is your moment to make choices to take care of yourself for your future.
+Sadly, we cannot go back in time and tell people to do it differently.
+All we can do is tell you right now: Now is your moment to make choices to take care of yourself for your future.